 Pupil attendance is one of the key factors in ensuring that your child is successful throughout their academic life and beyond.
 At Northwood Primary we pride ourselves on our school ethos and culture; creating a welcoming, inclusive and nurturing environment for all of our pupils.
 We ensure that our school allows pupils to feel safe, able to participate freely in all events, and to participate in all their learning and other school-related activities with as much help, encouragement and moral support as possible.
-We also now have Paula Stainthorp, our Parent Support Advisor, in post who is working with staff, children, parents and carers to help improve attendance figures, regular updates will be provided for parents & pupils of the current figures.

 1.A telephone call will be made or letter sent to parents/carers to make them aware that their child’s attendance has dropped and the % it stands at.
 Further support will be given if necessary.

 2.If the child’s attendance continues to drop a meeting will be arranged in school to discuss this further.